 - Why are my chicken thighs tough?
 Normally chicken thighs do not come out tough unless they are overcooked in the oven.

-- Can you make the glaze ahead of time?
-Yes!
-Prepare the glaze about 3 days ahead of time before it needs to be baked with the chicken thighs.
+- Make Glaze Ahead of Time: Prepare the glaze about 3 days ahead of time before it needs to be baked with the chicken thighs.

-- How do you store chicken thighs in the refrigerator?
-Let your chicken thighs completely cool before adding them to an airtight container or ziplock bag.
+- In the Refrigerator: Let your chicken thighs completely cool before adding them to an airtight container or ziplock bag.
 Try not to stack them over top of each other.
 It is best if they are laying flat, side by side.
 They will store in the refrigerator for up to 5 days.

-- Can you freeze baked chicken thighs?
-Yes, it is best to freeze the chicken thighs in a flat layer in a ziplock bag with the air completley removed.
+- In the Freezer: It is best to freeze the chicken thighs in a flat layer in a ziplock bag with the air completley removed.
 Properly stored when laying flat and freeze for up to 3 months.
 When ready to bake or reheat, let thaw in the refrigerator over night.

-- How do you warm up chicken thighs?
-It is best to let your chicken thaw before cooking or reheating again.
+- To Reheat: It is best to let your chicken thaw before cooking or reheating again.
 Once your chicken thighs are thawed from the refrigerator place on a baking sheet and bake at 400 degrees Fahrenheit for 20 to 25 minutes or until the meat thermometer reaches 165 degrees Fahrenheit.
 It is best to only reheat chicken one time.

 Baked Chicken Thighs